jcuenod/bibletech/_posts/2021-07-26-full-text-search-for-pdfs.md

 As you can see, a combination of `doc.getPage()` and `page.getTextContent()` gets the content of each page.
 The `getPdfText` function returns a (promise) array of content.
 Each page is an element in the array.

 The combination of an FTS table in SQLite and this PDF-text-extractor can be found at `https://github.com/jcuenod/pdfindex-create-index/`.
-This repo also builds a metadata table that stores the name, size, and path of the pdf (so that I can, in theory, tell if I've already indexed it and just skip over it).
+This repo also builds a metadata table that stores the name, size, and path of the PDF (so that I can, in theory, tell if I've already indexed it and just skip over it).

 # Querying